Protonk/sr-characters/New/true face.md

 True face.

 Can potentially roll 13-16 for impersonation (+1 more for con) on the spot.
 A good disguise--which they're well equipped to make--will force most rolls to see past the disguse to hit thresholds of 7 and up (way more in some situations).
 Without modifiers this is simply above most NPC's mental limit.

-Oh, and she's got plenty of recording equipment and broad electronics knowledge and photographic memory can help surveilling marks.
+Oh, and she's got plenty of recording equipment and broad electronics knowledge.
 With the support of a good team, she could bug nearly any building in Seattle.

 Etiquette and negotiation tests are lower (9-11) because she's a con artist; first impression is taken to smooth this over for meets with Johnsons and the like.
 Not so hot at combat--versatile, but no great shakes.

 Almost all adept talents are devoted to deception (plus a mentor spirit).
-Astral perception is taken scope out targets and ensure her adept signature (where it can't be masked) won't reveal her disguise.
+Astral perception is taken to scope out targets and ensure her adept signature (where it can't be masked) won't reveal her disguise.
+Photographic memory helps her keep stories straight.
 Karma is spent on a flexible signature focus, with the remainder in contacts.

 ####Human